pictograms.info

 ISO 7001 Public Information Symbol PI TF 016: Flight Arrivals

-Based on the test results available we recommend using a pictogram similar to public information symbol PI TF 016: Flight Arrivals from ISO 7001.
+Regarding research results available we recommend using a pictogram similar to public information symbol PI TF 016: Flight Arrivals from ISO 7001.

 Tests of pictograms of referent Arrivals / Arriving Flights

 Easterby, R.S. & Graydon, I.R.
-(1981): Evaluation of Public Information Symbols: ISO Test: 1979/80 Series.
+(1981 a): Evaluation of Public Information Symbols: ISO Test: 1979/80 Series.
 Part I: Appropriateness Ranking Tests.
 AP Report 99, Applied Psychology Department, University of Aston in Birmingham, January 1981.

 Easterby, R.S. & Graydon, I.R.
-(1981): Evaluation of Public Information Symbols: ISO 1979/80 Test Series.
+(1981 b): Evaluation of Public Information Symbols: ISO 1979/80 Test Series.
 Part II: Comprehension/Recognition Tests.
 AP Report 100, Applied Psychology Department, University of Aston in Birmingham, January 1981.

 Eco-Mo Foundation (2001): Test data of public information symbols in Japan - Procedure for the testing of public information symbols by the Study Committee.
 ISO: ISO/TC 145/SC 1 N 329.